 Sarah Kapit is a writer of middle-grade fiction.
 Currently she lives with her family in Bellevue, Washington.
 Her first published novel, GET A GRIP, VIVY COHEN! was named a Schneider Family Award Honor title.
-Another novel, THE MANY MYSTERIES OF THE FINKEL FAMILY, is forthcoming in 2021.
+She is also the author of SECOND CHANCE SUMMER, THE MANY MYSTERIES OF THE FINKEL FAMILY, and the forthcoming Rachel Friedman chapter book series.

 Sarah Kapit is a writer of middle-grade fiction.
-Her first novel, GET A GRIP, VIVY COHEN! was published by Dial Books for Young Readers, an imprint of Penguin Random House, in 2020.
-The novel received three starred trade reviews and was named as a Schneider Family Award Honor title.
-Her second novel, THE MANY MYSTERIES OF THE FINKEL FAMILY, is coming from Dial in spring of 2021.
+Her first novel, GET A GRIP, VIVY COHEN! was was named as a Schneider Family Award Honor title and won the Washington State Book Award.
+Her other novels include THE MANY MYSTERIES OF THE FINKEL FAMILY and SECOND CHANCE SUMMER.
+Sarah's next project is the Rachel Friedman chapter book series.
+The first two books in the series will be published in 2024, beginning with RACHEL FRIEDMAN BREAKS THE RULES.
 In her work, Sarah enjoys exploring disability, family, and Jewish identity.

-Currently, Sarah also works as a freelance writer in content marketing and educational articles.
-In Sarah’s past life, she earned a PhD in History from the University of California, Los Angeles.
-Currently, she lives with her partner (and goofy orange cat) in Bellevue, Washington.
-She serves as chairperson for the Association for Autistic Community.
+n Sarah’s past life, she earned a PhD in History from the University of California, Los Angeles.
+Currently, she lives with her partner (and tuxedo cats) in Bellevue, Washington.

 PHOTO CREDIT: Kathleen Coffler